-For the three million people living with chronic kidney disease in the UK, the cost of living increases in 2022 will be especially difficult.
-Many people were already struggling before, but the increases in the costs of utilities, fuel and food will push thousands of kidney patients into real financial hardship.
+For the 3.5 million people living with chronic kidney disease in the UK, the cost of living increases have been especially difficult.
+Many people were struggling, but the increases in the costs of utilities, fuel and food will push thousands of kidney patients into real financial hardship.

-We are hearing from increasing numbers of home dialysis patients that they are having to choose between dialysing, heating their homes and putting food on the table – this is not acceptable.
+We heard from people on home dialysis that they were having to choose between dialysing, heating their homes and putting food on the table – this is not acceptable.
 No one should have to choose between life sustaining treatment, heating or eating.
-Kidney patients have told us that they feel like they are being priced out of existence.
+People with kidney disease have told us that they feel like they are being left out in the cold.
 No one should feel this way.

-We are calling on policy makers, parliamentarians and utility companies to do all they can to help people with kidney disease who are facing huge anxiety about how they will make ends meet.
-Please see our Kidney Care UK Cost of living policymakers briefing which we have sent out to all MPs.
+We are calling on policy makers, parliamentarians and all utility companies to do everything they can to help people with kidney disease who are facing huge anxiety about how they will make ends meet.
+Please see our latest Kidney Care UK Cost of living briefing which we are sharing with MPs.

 Urgent support is needed for home dialysis patients

-- NHS trusts should ensure a straightforward, accessible system is in place to enable people on home dialysis to be reimbursed for additional cost of utilities, as set out in the UK Kidney Association's Home Adaptation and Reimbursement Guidance for People undertaking Dialysis at Home.
+- NHS Trusts and Health Boards should ensure a straightforward, accessible system is in place to enable people on home dialysis to be fairly reimbursed for additional cost of utilities.
+This must be for all dialysis modes and should be regularly reviewed as energy prices change.

 Share your experience of living with kidney disease and help us fight for better support